nkh/P6-Data-Dump-Tree/README.md

     # see roles for roles configuration

 The example directory contain a lot of examples.
-Read and run the examples to learn how to use DDT, specially the advanced examples.
+Read and run the examples to learn how to use DDT.

 ### colors

 #### $color = True

-By default coloring is on if Term::ANSIColor is installed.
+Coloring is on if Term::ANSIColor is installed.

 Setting this option to False forces the output to be monochrome.